fotock/cold-coder/security/openssl-cnf-for-ca-client-server.md

 default_md	= sha256		# use SHA-256 by default
 preserve	= no			# keep passed DN ordering

-# A few difference way of specifying how similar the request should look
-# For type CA, the listed attributes must be the same, and the optional
-# and supplied fields are just that :-)
 policy		= policy_match

-# For the CA policy
 [ policy_match ]
 countryName		= match
 stateOrProvinceName	= match